itsonlycode/gosecret/README.md

+# gosecret

+Gosecret is a program for storing structured information encrypted in a git repository based on the model used in gopass

+# Aknowledgement

+All credit goes to gopasswd for all the gopass code in this project.
+This is basically gopass with password related content ripped out of it.

+# gopass

 <p align="center">
     <img src="docs/logo.png" height="250" alt="gopass Gopher by Vincent Leinweber, remixed from the Renée French original Gopher" title="gopass Gopher by Vincent Leinweber, remixed from the Renée French original Gopher" />
 </p>